 Risk: Receiving a financial reward or benefit in exchange for sundry credits, free stock or rent reductions.

-Mitigation: Approval process in place for Management Partner support which must be approved by more than one person for values over £250.
+Mitigation: Approval process in place for Publican support which must be approved by more than one person for values over £250.

-Risk: Receiving excessive levels of hospitality in exchange for awarding contracts to a supplier.

-Mitigation: All hospitality must be approved by line managers and reviewed for appropriateness.
+Risk: Receiving excessive levels of hospitality in exchange for awarding a contracts to a supplier.
+Mitigation: All hospitality must be approved by line managers and logged on the hospitality register, which is reviewed for appropriateness.